“Behind your thoughts and feelings, my brother, there stands a mighty ruler, an unknown sage – whose name is Self. In your body he dwells.”

 Kurt Goldstein

 “If people become ill, it is quite fashionable to say that the immunity system has temporarily failed – yet the body itself knows that certain ‘dis-eases’ are healthy reactions.
-The body does not recognise diseases as diseases in usually understood terms.
-It regards all activity as experience, as a momentary condition of life, as a balancing situation.”
+The body does not recognise diseases as diseases in usually understood terms.”

 “…a person in poor health should be seen by the physician in relationship to the family and also in relationship to the environment.
 Old-time family doctors understood the patient’s sensitivity to family members and to the environment, of course, and they often felt a lively sympathy and understanding that the practitioners of modern medicine often seem to have forgotten.”